Eight-Mansions/Ancient-Roman/release/README - Ancient Roman.txt

   access the door in the back of the digging camp while McLeod is with you, since only he can figure out that door.
 I tried to outline as many as I could find in the guide.
+- You can rotate the camera in battle using the shoulder buttons.

 ## Credits ##
 SnowyAria - Translation